Ecommerce personalization: How (and why) to get started now + 12 real brand examples

 Let’s look at a few brands doing this today.

-Real-time personalization for new visitors:
+Real-time brand examples for personalization for new visitors:

 Personalized product recommendations can increase shopper engagement by 369%.
 And you don’t have to wait long to start using someone’s browsing behavior and browsing history to show them more relevant products, and begin to personalize their shopping experience.